MichelaZ/PyBer_Analysis/README.md

 ![ matplot chart.](https://github.com/MichelaZ/PyBer_Analysis/blob/main/Resources/PyBer_fare_summary3.png)

 ## Deliverable 2: Results
-I don’t know if there is enough data to make this chart particularly useful I don’t know if the there is enough data over a long enough period of time.
+I don’t know if the there is enough data over a long enough period of time for this chart to be particularly useful.
 It does look like there might be a slight increase in in rides for urban cities, but not in rural or suburban ones.
 So maybe the number of available drivers is limiting the ability for growth in these regions.
 I would do some analysis on the drivers per capita.
 I would also increase advertising in rural and suburban cities both for recruitment and customers.

 ## Recommendation Summary:
 - Do further research into population, demographics (of cities, drivers, and riders), public transportation systems, length of rides in minutes, and average mileage per ride.